khalil-debug/Fast-Search-Telethon-Files/README.md

 - Telethon
 - tqdm
 - rich
+- pandas
+- FastAPI
+- uvicorn
+- Jinja2
+- pyarrow

 ## Usage

 1. Clone the repository.
 2. Initialize a virtual environment with the command `python -m venv venv` then `.\venv\Scripts\activate`.
 3. Install the required Python packages from requirements.txt with the command `pip install -r requirements.txt`
-4. Run the `TeleFiles.py` script with the required arguments.
+4. Run the `data_search.py` script with the required arguments.

 ```bash
 python main.py [REQUIRED] --api-id YOUR_API_ID --api-hash YOUR_API_HASH --channel-id YOUR_CHANNEL_ID [OPTIONAL] --output-dir YOUR_OUTPUT_DIR --file-size-limit YOUR_FILES_SIZE_LIMIT --limit YOUR_MESSAGES_NUMBER_LIMIT --log-file YOUR_LOG_FILE_OUTPUT